zavavan/AECO_KG_Pipeline/README.md

 - *my_new_kg_final_data.csv* the data discarded by the pipeline because it does not comply with the ontology

-## The Computer Science Knowledge Graph
+## The AECO Research Knowledge Graph

 The user of this github repository can access to the dump of the created resource, its sparql endpoint, and additional material through a dedicated .